ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ![Environment from Secret](images/solution55-openshift-ibm-cloud-hidden/envfromsecret.png)

-6. Go back to the **Topology** tab, and the **patient-db** should successfully start shortly.
-Click on the **patient-db** **logs** and notice the databases created.
+6. Go back to the **Topology** tab, and the **patient-health-backend** should successfully start shortly.
+Click on the **patient-health-backend** **logs** and notice the databases created.

    ![Apps Running](images/solution55-openshift-ibm-cloud-hidden/runningapps.png)

-### Configure Front-End Patient Health App to use Cloudant Database Backend
+### Configure Patient Health Frontend App to use Patient Health Backend App

-The `patient-ui` application has a configuration option for the backend database.
-To start using the database you configured above, follow the steps below to configure it.
+The `patient-health-frontend` application has a configuration option for the backend database.
+To start using the backend app with the connected cloudant database you configured above, follow the steps below to configure it.

-1. Access your **patient-ui** application again and click **Settings**.
+1. Access your **patient-health-frontend** application again and click **Settings**.

-   To find your routes, you can use the OpenShift console or type `oc get routes`.
+   To find your routes, you can use the {{site.data.keyword.openshiftshort}} console or type `oc get routes`.

    ![clicksettings](images/solution55-openshift-ibm-cloud-hidden/clicksettings.png)

-2. Input the route `http://patient-db:8080/` and hit the **node** OpenShift icon.
+2. Input the route `http://patient-health-backend:8080/` and hit the **node** {{site.data.keyword.openshiftshort}} icon.

    You won't need to expose this application with the `oc expose` command.
-This is because your frontend `patient-ui` application can talk to the backend `patient-db` without the network request leaving the cluster.
+This is because your frontend `patient-health-frontend` application can talk to the backend `patient-health-backend` without the network request leaving the cluster.
 Kubernetes keeps an internal DNS record of the services which resolve to the IPs of the running application.

    ![inputurl](images/solution55-openshift-ibm-cloud-hidden/inputurl.png)